seanhig/flink-stack/examples/k8s/README.md

 > __Note:__ the `idstudios/flink-session-cluster:1.20` job image is built on the base `idstudios/flink:1.20` docker flink image used by the `flink-stack`.
 To have this properly tagged for re-use locally, run the [../../docker-images/flink/build-image.sh](../../docker-images/flink/build-image.sh).

-> __Note:__ the JAR must be already `packaged` in the [streaming-etl-java](../streaming-etl-java/) example as it is dependent on that `Java job jar`.
-If the image build errors out ensure that the JAR has been built and exists.

-The `idstudios/flink-jobjars:1.1` docker image now contains our job jar served up via `HTTP` within the K8s cluster.
+The `idstudios/flink-jobjars:1.1` docker image now contains our job jars served up via `HTTP` within the K8s cluster.
 This is important as the `Flink Kubernetes Operator` will pre-validate the `jarURI`, and so the job jars need to be accessible to both the operator pod and the `Session Cluster` instances. `Nginx` is used to serve up the `enriched-orders-jobs-1.0.0.jar` to the pods in the cluster.

 > In production we would probably use something like S3 to host our job jars, but local `Nginx` keeps the dev environment simple.